larmflower/Project-0/Lauren-Armbrust-Project[0]- Readme.md

 Some handy improvements I might add:

-- Setting restrictions so users must work through gameboard sequentially rather than being able to skip ahead.
+- Zombieland MONOPOLY: Setting restrictions so users must work through gameboard sequentially rather than being able to skip ahead.
-- Add extra difficulty levels!
-Create levels in the game to align with the arch of the movie.
+- Add extra difficulty levels and alternate players and keep score.
+Create themes in the game to align with the arch of the movie.
-- Virtual reality so you could interact with the environment of the game.
+- Animated players taking turns.